you-zhou/notes/dev.md

 Included below is a list of recommended Python projects for reading.
 Each one of these projects is a paragon of Python coding.
 * [Howdoi](https://github.com/gleitz/howdoi)  is a code search tool, written in Python.
 * [Flask](https://github.com/pallets/flask) is a microframework for Python based onWerkzeug and Jinja2.
 It’s intended for getting started very quickly and was developed with best intentions in mind.
-* Diamond Diamond is a python daemon that collects metrics and publishes them to Graphite or other backends.
+* [Diamond](https://github.com/python-diamond/Diamond) is a python daemon that collects metrics and publishes them to Graphite or other backends.
 It is capable of collecting cpu, memory, network, i/o, load and disk metrics.
 Additionally, it features an API for implementing custom collectors for gathering metrics from almost any source.
-• Werkzeug Werkzeug started as simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility modules.
+* [Werkzeug](https://github.com/pallets/werkzeug) started as simple collection of various utilities for WSGI applications and has become one of the most advanced WSGI utility modules.
 It includes a powerful debugger, full-featured request and response

 ## python --version